mmistakes/minimal-mistakes/_tutorials/18-history.md

 ### Maintenance

-- Add note to docs about using `url: http://localhost:4000` when working locally.
+- Add note to tutorials about using `url: http://localhost:4000` when working locally.

 ## [3.4.2](https://github.com/mmistakes/minimal-mistakes/releases/tag/3.4.2)